cmd-E/rom0-password-extractor/README.md

 ### Rom-0 POC
-POC to download rom binary from vulnerable routers and extract its login passwor
+POC to download rom binary from vulnerable routers and extract its login password

 Vulnerable devices are
 ```